-Siberian huskies are known for their wolfish good looks, but deep down, they're all dog.
+Siberian huskies are known for their wolfish good looks, but deep down, they’re all dog.
 Here are 10 interesting facts about this beautiful northern breed.

 1. Huskies are born to run.

 When the semi-nomadic Chukchi people of Siberia had to expand their hunting grounds some 3000 years ago, they sought to breed the ideal sled dog.
 These dogs had to have endurance, a high tolerance to cold, and the ability to survive on very little food.
-The resulting pups could carry loads over long distances without food or warmth.
+The resulting pups could carry loads over long distances with minimal food and warmth.
 While there is controversy as to how pure the lineage is, Siberian huskies are widely believed to be the closest to the original Chukchi dogs.

 2. Their skills impressed Alaskans.